 Even if you’re planning on storing your outdoor furniture in a shed or garage, you need to cover everything up to protect it from dust, moisture, and all those other things that are best avoided.
 You can either buy designated furniture covers or make your own using drop sheets or other large, protective fabrics.
 If you’re leaving everything outside, you absolutely need to ensure that the covers you choose are weather resistant and are able to withstand the elements.
 It’s worth noting that some materials (like plastic and natural rattan) don’t fare very well outdoors for extended periods of time so try to avoid leaving them out for the season.

 It’s not always possible to predict the weather.
 But, if you know extreme weather is about to hit your area (including a heat wave), go ahead and cover up your furniture or move it into a storage shed.
-Furniture covers won’t do much against wind, but they will protect against damaging UV rays and torrential rain.
+Furniture covers won’t do much against the wind, but they will protect against damaging UV rays and torrential rain.